What Is a Baker’s Cyst?

 Symptoms of a Baker’s Cyst

-They might not cause any symptoms, but symptoms of a Baker's cyst may include:
+It might not cause any symptoms, but they may include:

 - Swelling behind your knee

 - Swelling in your leg

 - Knee pain

 - Stiffness -- you won’t be able to bend your knee

 - Swelling in the knee.
 This happens when the fluid that lubricates your knee joint increases.
 When pressure builds up, fluid squeezes into the back of the knee and creates the cyst.

 - Arthritis.
 People with all forms of arthritis often have Baker’s cysts.